-Revenue Recognition - The Company recognizes revenue when merchandise is sold "at point of sale" in retail stores or upon delivery to a direct customer.
+Revenue Recognition - The Company recognizes revenue when merchandise is sold "at point of sale" in retail stores or upon delivery to a customer.
 In addition, shipping fees billed to customers are classified as sales.
-Amount recognized as shipping revenue during Fiscal 2016, Fiscal 2015 and Fiscal 2014, were \$2.2 million, \$2.0 million and \$3.0 million respectively.
-Nutri-Force sells product primarily to third-party customers and to our retail and direct segments.
+Amount recognized as shipping revenue during Fiscal 2017, Fiscal 2016 and Fiscal 2015, were \$2.2 million, \$2.2 million and \$2.0 million respectively.
+Nutri-Force sells product primarily to our retail segment and to third-party customers.
 Wholesale revenue is recognized when risk of loss, title and insurable risks have transferred to the customer, net of estimated returns and allowances.
 To arrive at net sales, gross sales are reduced by deferred sales, customer discounts, actual customer returns and a provision for estimated future customer returns, which is based on management's review of historical and current customer returns.
 Sales taxes collected from customers are presented on a net basis and as such are excluded from revenue.

-Cost of Goods Sold - The Company includes the cost of inventory sold, costs of warehousing, distribution, manufacturing and store occupancy costs in cost of goods sold and excludes depreciation and amortization related to the retail and direct segments, which is included within selling, general and administrative expenses.
-Warehousing, distribution and manufacturing costs, which are capitalized into inventory and then expensed as merchandise is sold, include freight on internally transferred merchandise as well as for shipments to direct and wholesale customers and costs associated with our buying department and distribution facilities, as well as manufacturing overhead.
+Cost of Goods Sold - The Company includes the cost of inventory sold, costs of warehousing, distribution, manufacturing and store occupancy costs.
+Warehousing, distribution and manufacturing costs, which are capitalized into inventory and then expensed as merchandise is sold, include freight to transfer merchandise, costs associated with our buying department, distribution facilities and manufacturing overhead.
 Store occupancy costs include rent, common area maintenance, real estate taxes and utilities.

 Vendor Allowances - Vendor allowances include discounts, allowances and rebates received from vendors and are based on various contract terms.
-Vendor allowances are recognized as either purchase discounts which represent a reduction of product cost, funding which is capitalized into inventory and recognized in the statement of income as the merchandise is sold, or direct offset which represents funding subject to immediate recognition in the statement of income, depending on the nature of the allowance.
+Vendor allowances are recognized as either purchase discounts which represent a reduction of product cost, funding which is capitalized into inventory and recognized in the statement of operations as the merchandise is sold, or direct offset which represents funding subject to immediate recognition in the statement of operations, depending on the nature of the allowance.